-We are implementing an eco-friendly management model in our shops in order to reduce energy consumption by 20%, introducing sustainability and efficiency criteria.
-This management model sets out measures to be applied to all processes, including the design of the shop itself, the lighting, heating and cooling systems and the possibility of recycling furniture and decoration.
+We are implementing an eco-friendly management model in our stores in order to reduce energy consumption by 20%, introducing sustainability and efficiency criteria.
+This management model sets out measures to be applied to all processes, including the design of the store itself, the lighting, heating and cooling systems and the possibility of recycling furniture and decoration.

 Our commitment extends to all our staff.
 Increased awareness among our team members.

 We hold In-company awareness campaigns and specific multimedia-based training programmes to educate our staff in sustainable practices, such as limiting energy consumption, using sustainable transport and modifying behaviour patterns.

 We use ecological fabrics.
 Organic cotton.

 Zara supports organic farming and makes some of its garments out of organic cotton (100% cotton, completely free of pesticides, chemicals and bleach).
 They have specific labels and are easy to spot in our stores.